hamedJenabi/Todo-List-App/README.md

 This is a todo-App
-First version is ready on tuesday 26.05.2020
+First version is ready on Tuesday 26.05.2020